aa18514/machine_learning/stock_price_prediction/readme.md

 The stock index of 'Apple Corporation' is considered for the analysis. <br>

 ## Creating config file
 In order to specify the neural network architecture, [yaml](https://en.wikipedia.org/wiki/YAML) is used.
-The user can specify parameters such as the number of layers, the number of neurons in each layer, activation function between layers, learning rate, batch normalization, epochs and batch size.
+The user can specify:
+* number of layers
+* activation function between layers
+* neurons in each layer
+* preprocessing (including z-score and min-max normalization)
+* batch normalization
+* epochs
+* train test split
+* validation split
 For the time being only feedforward neural networks are supported.
 The yaml file exists under the models directory.

 ## Data Set
-Data is acquired on a daily basis for the last **7000** days and consists of opening, closing, high, low indices along with volume.
-The following diagram shows the indices accumulated over the last 7000 days. <br>
+Data is acquired on a daily basis for the last **3000** days and consists of opening, closing, high, low indices along with volume.
+The following diagram shows the indices accumulated over the last 3000 days. <br>

 <div>
          <img src="https://github.com/aa18514/machine_learning/blob/master/stock_price_prediction/images/opening_index.png", width="400" height="400" />